-Employee received a total of five (5) points out of a possible ten (10) points in the category of Office or School Needs; a score much lower than the other employees within her competitive level, who all received ten (10) points.24 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
+Employee received a total of four (4) points out of a possible ten (10) points in the category of Office or School Needs, which is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
 Employee received zero (0) points in the category of Relevant Significant Contributions, Accomplishments, or Performance, which is weighted at 10% on the CLDF.
 Additionally, Employee received zero (0) points in the category of Relevant Supplemental Professional Experiences as Demonstrated on the Job, which is weighted at 10% on the CLDF.

-Employee has not specifically contested that the documentation in her CLDF is incorrect and has not provided any credible evidence that would bolster a score in any of the aforementioned categories completed by the principal of Wilson.
+Employee contends that she was not fairly assessed in her evaluation.
+However, Employee has not provided any credible evidence that would bolster a score in any of the aforementioned categories completed by the principal of Webb-Wheatley.
 Further, there is no indication that any supplemental evidence would supplant the higher scores received by the remaining employees in Employee's competitive level who were not separated from service.
-Moreover, this Office cannot substitute its judgment for that of the principal at Wilson, who was given discretion to complete Employee's CLDF and had wide latitude to invoke her managerial discretion.
-With respect to the aforementioned CLDF categories, I find that I will not substitute my judgment for that of the principal of Wilson as it relates to the scores she accorded Employee and her colleagues in the instant matter.
+Moreover, this Office cannot substitute its judgment for that of the principal at Webb-Wheatley, who was given discretion to complete Employee's CLDF and had wide latitude to invoke his managerial discretion.
+With respect to the aforementioned CLDF categories, I find that I will not substitute my judgment for that of the principal of Webb-Wheatley as it relates to the scores he accorded Employee and her colleagues in the instant matter.

 The Length of Service category, which was completed by DHR, includes credit for years of service, District residency, veterans' preference, and prior outstanding or exceeds expectation performance rating within the past year.
 The length of service calculation, in addition to the other factors, were weighted and added together, resulting in a ranking for each competing employee.
-Employee received a total of five (5) points in this category, which was the maximum amount of points that could be awarded.
+Employee received a total of five (5) points, which is the maximum number of points that can be awarded in this category.
 Additionally, Agency has provided an affidavit from Peter Weber, who served as the Interim Director of Human Resources during the time of the instant RIF.
-25 Mr. Weber states that he was responsible for computing employees' length of service for the instant RIF and used the DHR official Peoplesoft system to obtain data for the calculations, which appear in Employee's CLDF.
-Therefore, based on the evidence of record, I find that Agency properly calculated this number.
+28 Mr. Weber states that he was responsible for computing employees' length of service for the instant RIF and used the DHR official Peoplesoft system to obtain data for the calculations, which appear in Employee's CLDF.
+Further, a review of Employee's personnel file, which was submitted by Agency, does not reveal any evidence that would necessitate a recalculation of the points awarded in this